manychat/dynamic_block_docs/README.md

 ## Sending lists
 This response is used to send a set of items vertically.
 There are 2 options of rendering it. `"top_element_style": "large"` renders the first item with a cover image with text overlaid. `"top_element_style": "compact"` renders each item identically and is useful for presenting a list of items where no item is shown prominently.
 Only `url` type buttons can be used with list message.
+The number of elements is limited from 2 to 4.

     {
        "type": "list",